 Vulnerable Populations: Using PolicyMap for Population Health Analysis

-Anne M. Hewitt, PhD, is Program Director and Associate Professor for the Master of Healthcare Administration degree program at Seton Hall University, School of Health and Medical Sciences.
-She is also the faculty instructor for HCAD 7518: Managing Community and Population Health Systems, a required course for both online and on-campus students.
+Anne M. Hewitt, PhD, is Acting Chair and Professor of the Dept. of Interprofessional Helath Sciences and Health Administration at Seton Hall University, School of Health and Medical Sciences.
+She is also the faculty instructor for HCAD 7519: Population Health Management, a required 3 credit course for both online and on-campus students.

 - identify populations at risk,